gimli/server-setup/README.md

 ill keep working on this when i have time and perhaps in the future, i can add other distro to.

+you'll proberly gonna find this script abit buggy still, but im working on it. and if you have any ideas or any input write me.

 Nickless